th317erd/cmded/README.md

 *Note: if you want aliases for your `--help` argument, then you can always specify them yourself as Runners that will call `showHelp`, or you can submit a PR or issue request informing the CMDed team that you would like such a feature.*

+### Async Runners

+Asynchronous runners are supported.
+All you have to do is use the `async`/`await` syntax everywhere, and away you go!
+Nothing changes, you just need to `await` on all matchers/runners, `scope` calls, and the call to `CMDed` itself.

 ## CMDed

 `CMDed` is the main entry point for parsing your arguments.
 It takes two arguments, an entry point function (this is not a Runner, it is just the entry point to start invoking matchers/Runners), and a `rootOptions` object, specifying the root options for the process.